Gin549/DsLabProejct/doc/text.md

 -V comparison with the baseline on the online platform
 - we trained the model on all the dataset at the end
 ## Discussion
-We have shown that our approach performs better tha the other regressors that we have seen during the course.
-%TODO: I think the phrase above should be removed.
-Reading the report it seems that we have considered only the RT, ET, and VR not others.
-Also we haven't made the tuning on them and maybe the SVR trained on all the dateset with the right tuning could work better than this.
-%TODO: say if the performance of the regressors is similar or if one if better for this problem.
-Say if it could be predicted by the characteristics of the model.
-If the voting regressors works better say that it confirms that it combines the best from the two models
+From the results we obtained we can see that the predictions done with the VR are closer to the solution than the ones we obtained using the algorithms separetly, this is what we expected from the voting regressor, that with similar algorithms is supposed to exploit the advantages of them and obtain better results.
 Figure A permit us to show also that the position near the metal bar of the pads were the ones that were harder to predict, in those position we can see that the error is bigger if compared to others not so close to the pads.
-To seek a solution that improves the proposed one it is possibile to expand the grid search with more values for the attributes we selected and also to add more attributes.
+To seek a solution that improves the proposed one it is possibile to expand the grid search testing more configuration for the attributes on which we focused, it could be also interesting to add more attributes to the grid search.
-%TODO: name which attributes could also be considered.
-Maybe it is better to say that more configurations for our attributes could be tested.
-Otherwise it seems that we forgot something
+Different and improved results could be found trying various technique, methods that exploits other Machine Learning regressor that we did not explore.
+Also additional domain knowledge, like pyhisical consideration on the particle or on the sensonr, could help during the feature extraction.
-Different and improved results can be found trying different technique that we did not use, for example techniques used in veichle perception and localisation, it is a different field of study but it is still a spatial resolution problem, paper [4] shows Different approaches that have been used in this field in the past years
+% used in veichle perception and localisation, it is a different field of study but it is still a spatial resolution problem, paper [4] shows Different approaches that have been used in this field in the past years
 %TODO: I would stay general and say that physical considerations about the particles could help improve the feature extraction

-%TODO: conclude saying that we are satisfied with our results comparing them to the baseline
+In the end, taking as reference the baseline, we are satisfied by the solution obtained using our approach.

 - what can be done more(use NN) do more gridsearccv tests(explain the time limit)
 - what went well

 ## Bibliography